A course for underrepresented and underserved late-stage doctoral students who plan to enter the academic job market within the next year

 Take inventory of the skills and passions you embody and discover ones the community sees in you.

-This course has been incredibly impactful on a multitude of fronts.
-It's 1) helped me (re)imagine and dream about vocation and career possibilities in the present and future 2) provided invaluable, practical tools and resources to aid my success in every phase of my program 3) given me access to a community and the wisdom of senior scholars that I didn't even realize I so desperately needed, until going through the course and 4) affirmed my wholeness as a scholar and person, something I haven't experienced as much as I'd like in my institution.
-Iris Reddick Manburg
+“ This course 1) helped me (re)imagine and dream about vocation and career possibilities, 2) provided invaluable, practical tools and resources to aid my success, 3) gave me access to a community and the wisdom of senior scholars that I didn't even realize I desperately needed, and 4) affirmed my wholeness as a scholar and person. ” Iris Reddick Manburg

 The Forum for Theological Exploration (FTE) is a leadership incubator that inspires young people to make a difference in the world through Christian communities.
 Since our founding in 1954, FTE has provided resources, events, networks, grants, and fellowships to cultivate tomorrow's leaders, pastors, and theological educators.